 A wrongful death is a devastating event, and families may feel that pursuing legal action will only increase their state of distress.
 A reputable wrongful death lawyer will understand and has the ability to handle the case on your behalf.
-A lawyer can handle many tasks on your behalf, including:
+A New Haven personal injury lawyer can handle many tasks on your behalf, including:

 Since all wrongful death claims differ, an attorney will properly assist you in determining the value of the case by calculating the losses experienced by the wrongful death victim’s estate and by each survivor.
 Wrongful death lawsuits can be a lengthy process, but a qualified New Haven wrongful death attorney has the resources and knowledge necessary to expedite this type of claim and in a successful manner.